Lrev47/ASCII-ART/README.md

 ## Note

 Make sure to keep your OpenAI API key secure and never commit it to the repository.
-The `.env` file is included in `.gitignore` for this reason.
+The `.env` file is included in `.gitignore` for this reason. dgf